Skip to contents

 This plot shows us the number of species (along the x-axis) in function of the trait name (along the y-axis).
 The number of concerned species is shown at the bottom of the plot while the corresponding proportion of species (compared to all the species included in the trait dataset) is indicated as a secondary x-axis at the top.
 The proportion of species concerned is shown at the right of each point.
 For example, in our example dataset, 82.6% species have a non-NA adult body mass.

-The function also include a way to provide a target proportion of species as the second argument.
+The function also includes a way to provide a target proportion of species as the second argument.
 It will display the proportion as a dark red dashed line.

 For example, if we want to visualize which traits cover more than 75% of the species: